Oshini-Sandunika/Pawfect-Mobile/README.md

 # Pawfect Mobile App

 Pawfect Mobile is an Android application developed as the mobile version of the Pawfect pet adoption website.
-The app helps users find a suitable pet for their lifestyle and plan pet ownership costs through mobile-friendly tools.
+The app helps users find a suitable pet for their lifestyle and plan pet ownership costs through mobile-friendly pet tools.

 This project is developed using **Android Studio**, **Java**, and **XML**.